Artificial Intelligence and Knowledge Technologies in a Post-Corona Society

 HR at the Heart of Learning Organizations

 Qualified employees and human resources will become increasingly important in a post-corona society and its organizations that want to base their values and business models not only on data, but above all on knowledge, in response to increasingly dynamic environments.
-Many organizations will have learned at least one thing from the Corona pandemic: self-motivated, self-determined, networkable and knowledgeable employees form the foundation of every company, one which can remain resilient and capable of action even in times of crisis.
+Many organizations will have learned at least one thing from the Corona pandemic: self-motivated, self-determined, networkable and knowledgeable employees form the foundation of every company, one which can remain resilient and capable of action even during times of crisis.
 While some have closed their borders and put up their blinders, others have sought out collaborators and have intensified global networking, especially within the pharmaceutical industry.
 “While political leaders have locked their borders, scientists have been shattering theirs, creating a global collaboration unlike any in history .”

 “It is not the strongest of the species who survive, nor the most intelligent; rather it is those most responsive to change.”—Charles Darwin